-The Company records the derivative at the trade date with a corresponding unrealized gains or losses, shown as a component of cost of sales in the condensed consolidated statements of income.
+The Company records the derivative at the trade date with corresponding unrealized gains or losses shown as a component of cost of sales in the condensed consolidated statements of income.
 The Company adjusts the derivatives to fair value on a daily basis until the transactions are settled.
-When these contracts are net settled, the unrealized gains and losses are reversed and the realized gains and losses for forward contracts are recorded in revenue and cost of sales, and the net realized gains and losses for futures and option contracts are recorded in cost of sales.
+When these contracts are net settled, the unrealized gains and losses are reversed and the realized gains and losses for forward contracts are recorded in revenue and cost of sales and the net realized gains and losses for futures are recorded in cost of sales.

-Below is a summary of the net gains (losses) on derivative instruments for the three months ended September 30, 2022 and 2021.
+Below is a summary of the net gains (losses) on derivative instruments (in thousands):

-in thousands (1 F

-Three Months Ended September 30, September 30
+Three Months Ended September 30,

-~~I 2022 2021
+2023 2022

 Gains (losses) on derivative instruments:

-Unrealized losses on open future commodity and forward contracts and open sale and purchase commitments,

-net \$ (73,557) \$ (38,072)
+Unrealized losses on open futures commodity and forward contracts and open sale and purchase commitments, net \$ (3,035) \$ (73,557)

-Realized gains on future commodity contracts, net 43,401 41,181
+Realized (losses) gains on futures commodity contracts, net (7,471) 43,401

-\$ (30,156) \$ 3,109
+\$ (10,506) \$ (30,156)

-The Company's net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in the fair market value of the underlying precious metals inventory and open sale and purchase commitments, which were also recorded in cost of sales in the condensed consolidated statements of income.
+The Company's net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in the fair market value of the underlying precious metals inventory, which were also recorded in cost of sales in the condensed consolidated statements of income.